 The opening brace represents the beginning of block and closing brace specifies the end of a block.
 It is used to define the scope of variables and support nesting.

 Statements contained within a block is known as embedded statement in java.

 A program that breaks the sequential flow and jumps to another part of the code is called branching in java.
 When branching is based on a specific condition, then it is called conditional branching or conditional statements in Java.

 Since the flow of execution is transferred on a particular condition from one part of code to another part, it is also called conditional execution.

 Java supports the following conditional control flow statement:

-Braces are mandatory when there are more than one statement within conditional control flow statement.
-All conditional control flow statements will be explained with more details in the next tutorials.
+Braces are mandatory when there is more than one statement within conditional control flow statement.
+All conditional control flow statements will be explained in more detail in the further tutorials.